tubbo/blue_velvet/README.md

     $ bundle install

 Generate the Facebook configuration YAML file and edit it with your Facebook App details.
-Obtain your Facebook page ID from the URL of your Facebook page, it's the number at the end, after the hyphenated name and a "/"..
+If you don't know how to do that, look below in the "Configuration" section.

     $ rails generate facebook:config